Involving existing communities in the development of Otterpool Park is extremely important to us and has influenced our plans.

 Watch the short film made by Folkestone College students below:

-We will continuing to talk to these groups to seek their input and feedback as Otterpool Park takes shape.
+We will continue to talk to these groups to seek their input and feedback as Otterpool Park takes shape.